-6.1 Site - The site for SOLAR SPLASH 2013 is George Wyth Lake in George Wyth State Park, Cedar Falls/Waterloo, IA.
+6.1 Site - The site for SOLAR SPLASH 2015 is Eastwood Park in Dayton, Ohio.
 Site pictures can be seen on www.solarsplash.com.

 The "Open" Class competition events will include:

 7.1.2 Solar Endurance - All craft will be powered by direct and stored solar energy.
-If photovoltaic conversion of solar energy is employed, the maximum output of the solar array under normal one sun conditions will be 480 watts.
-The minimum output under normal one sun conditions is 100 watts.
-Solar Endurance craft are allowed to carry 31 kg (68.2 lb) of lead acid batteries, and the approved solar array for the Endurance competition.
-A maximum of two sets of batteries will be inspected and permitted for use in the Endurance Event.
+A minimum of 100 Watts of solar power under one sun conditions must be carried on the craft.
 Only one set of batteries may be used for one Endurance Heat.
 Batteries cannot be changed during the heat.

-7.1.3 Sprint -All craft will be considered “electric” for the Sprint, the solar energy conversion device(s) may be removed.
-Craft are allowed to carry 45.5 kg (100 lb) of lead acid batteries for the Sprint competition.
-A maximum of two sets of batteries will be inspected and permitted for use in the Sprint Event.
+7.1.3 Sprint -All craft will be considered “electric” for the Sprint, i.e. the solar energy conversion device(s) may be removed.

 7.2.1 Length - The overall length of the craft may not exceed 6 meters (19 ft, 8 in).
 This does not include the boat number sign.